yoratoni/nfts-generator/README.md

 ## Technical summary:
-  - Comparative hashing to find duplicates based on the [xxHash](https://github.com/Cyan4973/xxHash) algorithm.
+  - Comparative hashes system based on the [xxHash](https://github.com/Cyan4973/xxHash) algorithm.
   - Metadata are now generated at the same time as the NFTs.
   - Debug mode that allows to verify an NFT
   - It now takes ~500ms to generate an NFT (1080x1080, 12 layers)